AlexJBernard/Simple-Posting-WebApp/README.md

 ```

 ### Running Vue Application (Front-End)
-Run the command line terminal from the `/vueapp` directory.
+Enter the `/vueapp` directory from the command line interface and execute the following commands.
 ```bash
 npm install
 npm run dev
 ```

 ### Running PHP App (Back-End)
-Run the command line terminal from the `/phpSide` directory.
+Enter the `/phpSide` directory from the command line interface and execute the following command.

 ```bash
 composer test
 ```

 ## Running MySQL Database
-**NOTE:** The following project uses mySQL for it's main database and has only been tested with such.
+**NOTE:** The following project uses mySQL for it's main database and has only been tested with
+such.

 **(TBA)**

+## To-Do List
+- Add functionality for user logins
+- Expand message functionality
+  - Add message timestamps
+  - Add message filtering
+- Update documentation for PHP and MySQL setup
+- Add .env files and variables to vue and php apps